thorin/redmine_ldap_sync/README.md

 + _Parentid attribute (group)_ - The ldap attribute from where to fetch the
 parent group's id.
 This attribute must match with the __parent groups attribute__.
 Eg, `distinguishedName`.
++ _Account flags (user)_ - The ldap attribute containing the account disabled
+flag.
+Eg., `userAccountControl`.
++ _Account disabled test_ - A boolean expression that should test the account's
+flags and return `true` in case the account is disabled.
+The variable containing the account's flags is `flags`.
+Eg., `flags.to_i & 2 != 0` or `flags.include?
+'D'`.

 **Synchronization Actions:**